 A detailed review of the scientific literature relating to a well-defined subject.
 It would be necessary to read and digest a suitable number of papers and related background material.

 Conduct a well-defined experiment in a research lab and report on and interpret the results.

 The Honours thesis should represent the work load of two one-semester courses.
 The supervisor and the student should keep this in mind when planning for and preparing the dissertation.

 While the department is eager to encourage students to produce their best effort, the student is not expected to produce graduate level work in an undergraduate course.
-The energies of an ambitious and capable student should be directed into post-graduate work, or perhaps into publication of paper.

 The supervisor and student are advised to consult Honours theses available in the Physics Seminar Room (C3024) to determine how the thesis should be put together.
 The thesis should be concise (normally 30-50 pages), articulate and logical in form using the established formats for M.Sc. and Ph.D. theses.
 The student and supervisor are advised to consult the Guide for Thesis Preparation produced by the School of Graduate Studies.